 - Funds remaining after 24 months must be returned to COMSEP if a request for no-cost extension is not made by the PI and approved by the COMSEP Grant Committee six (6) weeks before the 2-year period of the grant terminates.

-- All presentations or publication of scholarly work must acknowledge COMSEP as the sponsor of the work, with the following suggested narrative: This work was supported by a grant to the author from the Council on Medical Student Education in Pediatrics (COMSEP), with funding contributed in part by MedU and in part by the Richard T. Sarkin Foundation for Medical Education to COMSEP.
+- All presentations or publications of scholarly work must acknowledge COMSEP as the sponsor of the work, with the following suggested narrative: This work was supported by a grant to the author from the Council on Medical Student Education in Pediatrics (COMSEP), with funding contributed in part by Aquifer and in part by the Richard T. Sarkin Foundation for Medical Education to COMSEP.

 This is an exciting opportunity for COMSEP members to advance their educational scholarship with innovative research, to expand the scholarly activities of COMSEP members, departments and the COMSEP organization as a whole.
 Please email Dr. Lavjay Butani (email@example.com), Chair of the COMSEP Grant Committee, with questions or if you would like assistance in networking with collaborators within or outside of COMSEP.